 The BULLETIN OF CHINESE LINGUISTICS is published as one volume of two issues per year.
 It does not accept articles that have already been published, or that are being simultaneously submitted to other publications.
 Submissions must be typed, using either Mac or Microsoft Word 6.0 (or later versions).
 The Bulletin publishes articles in both English and Chinese.
 Manuscripts should be single-spaced.
 Chinese-language manuscripts should be typed using the “Big 5” encoding mode and traditional Chinese characters.
 Each manuscript should be accompanied by both a Chinese abstract and an English abstract, together with key words.
 Upon receipt, the manuscript is immediately sent out for review.
 After a manuscript has been published, the author will receive twenty offprints of the article and also one copy of the Bulletin in which the article appears.
 (Honoraria are not available.)

-Two sets of manuscripts should be submitted in electronic format (WORD and PDF) to yuyanxue @ ust.hk (with spaces removed from the email address).
+Two sets of manuscripts should be submitted in electronic format (WORD and PDF) to email@example.com.
 Information such as the author’s name, affiliation, and acknowledgements if any, should be included in the WORD version and omitted in the PDF version.
-Original hard copies should be mailed to the following addresses:

 Initial submissions need not conform to the style sheet requirements.
 After an article has been accepted for publication, however, it has to be revised to so conform.
 The BULLETIN of CHINESE LINGUISTICS style sheet generally follows that for the journal Language and Linguistics published by Academia Sinica.
 Special attention should be paid to the following.